rakkarage/PixelLevel/README.md

 ## TODO

+- color path if door or stair etc
+- open and close doors
 - need to fix mob animation states!? and use walk animation
-- level generation and loading tmx
+- level generation and templates and loading tmx
-- make base that does not know about Tiles.Light etc and extend it so less code per file and more expandable!? take tileMap as parameter like in randomTile